DIGNITY OF LABOUR

 equally, and no occupation is considered superior.

-What actually is dignity of labour?
+What actually is the dignity of labour?

 This mentality should be changed and away with as it hampers the progress of the individuals as well as the country.